-Then, 7 years swiftly passed and Dying Light 2 emerged with the stakes much higher than before.
-After the gaming lull that was 2021, the start of 2022 has seen some pretty big games.
+Then, 7 years swiftly passed, and Dying Light 2 emerged with stakes much higher than before.
+After the gaming lull that was in 2021, the start of 2022 has seen some pretty big games.
 Of which, Dying Light 2 was arguably the first in that list of ‘most anticipated games’ of 2022.
-With many other titles hitting the shelves, could Dying Light 2 capture the magic that sustained a dedicated playerbase many years after its initial release?
+With many other titles hitting the shelves, could Dying Light 2 capture the magic that sustained a dedicated player base many years after its initial release?

 Find out all there is to know in this Dying Light 2 review right here at GamePro.
-After many hours of gaming, we’re going under the hood of Techlands’ parkour zombie combat simulator that had fans itching for it’s release for years!
-Scroll down to read our review and don’t forget to hit us up in the comments when you’re done.
-We want to to hear your thoughts on Dying Light 2 and just zombie survival games in general!
+After many hours of gaming, we’re going under the hood of Techlands’ parkour zombie combat simulator that has had fans itching for its release for years!
+Scroll down to read our review, and don’t forget to hit us up in the comments when you’re done.
+We want to hear your thoughts on Dying Light 2 and just zombie survival games in general!

 No seriously, we’re not kidding!

-Without revealing too much, the premise of the game is that the virus encountered in the first game has spread across the world and mutated even further.
-The world has devolved into a ‘Middle Ages’ kind of existence (plus spare electricity apparently), and civilization is back to the days of the ‘strongest survive’.
+Without revealing too much, the game’s premise is that the virus encountered in the first game has spread worldwide and mutated even further.
+The world has devolved into a ‘Middle Ages’ kind of existence (plus spare electricity, apparently), and civilization is back to the days of the ‘strongest survive’.
 The main character ‘Aiden’ is what they call a Pilgrim who wanders from settlement to settlement.
-Most people apparently build safe havens and attempt to organize themselves against others who believe in different ways of survival from them.
+Most factions in Dying Light 2 build safe havens and attempt to organize themselves against others who believe in different ways of survival from them.

 This affects the gameplay by forcing you to ‘boost your immunity’ before turning at night by taking medicine that keeps you from fully turning.
 Every night that immunity falls unless you either take meds or stand in UV light.